C.J. Abrams Player Props: Nationals vs. Royals

 C.J.
 Abrams At The Plate

-- Abrams has seven doubles, two triples, five home runs and seven walks while batting .238.
+- Abrams is hitting .239 with seven doubles, two triples, five home runs and eight walks.

-- Abrams has picked up a hit in 58.7% of his 46 games this season, with at least two hits in 19.6% of them.
+- In 59.6% of his 47 games this season, Abrams has picked up at least one hit.
+He's also had nine multi-hit games.

-- Abrams has driven in a run in 13 games this season (28.3%), including eight games with more than one RBI (17.4%).
-He has also driven home three or more of his team's runs in three contests.
+- In 13 games this season (27.7%), Abrams has picked up an RBI, and in eight of those games (17.0%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.